 Research Methods is designed to introduce students to basic research methods in the social and behavioral sciences and to teach them research design from the conception of an idea to the analysis and interpretation of data.
-Prerequisite: PSYC 2301 or permission of instructor.
+May be used as an advanced elective for psychology majors.
+Prerequisites: PSYC 2115, 2301 and WRIT 3303 or 3304 or permission of instructor.
 (Offered also as SOCI 3303.)